yereverluvinunclebert/Neptune-VB6-Widget/readme.md

-# Mars-Widget-VB6
+# Neptune-Widget-VB6
-The Steampunk Mars Desktop Widget, written in VB6 for Windows and ReactOS.
+The Steampunk Neptune Desktop Widget, written in VB6 for Windows and ReactOS.
 Created for XP, Vista, Win7, 8, 10/11+, ReactOS as well as Linux or the Apple Mac's OS/X with Wine.
-This Mars Desktop Widget is an attractive and steamy VB6 widget for your desktop.
+This Neptune Desktop Widget is an attractive and steamy VB6 widget for your desktop.
 This VB6 widget provides a simple moveable marble globe complete with rings

 ![mars](https://github.com/yereverluvinunclebert/Mars-VB6-Widget/assets/2788342/44e30cb2-2932-4148-a47f-cd8b96665b8a)

-The others are the Uranus, Jupiter, Saturn and of course, 'God of War', the planet Mars.
+The others are the Uranus, Jupiter, Saturn and of course, 'God of War', the planet Neptune.
 Double-clicking on the planet will cause a personalised Windows application to fire up.
 The first time you run it there will be no assigned function and so it will state as such - then it will pop up the preferences so that you can enter